 - Make a list of any medication you are taking, and ask your health care provider if it’s okay to visit a tanning salon.
 Some medicines cause sensitivity to UV light.
 For example: Accutane® (used to treat acne), and antibiotics such as Doxycycline will make your skin more sensitive to the UV rays, causing your skin to burn faster.

-Although you might like the way your skin looks when it’s darker, the bottom line is that indoor tanning is just not worth the risks.
+Although you might like the way your skin looks when it’s darker, the bottom line is that indoor tanning is just not worth the risks!
+Be smart, be safe, and be proud of the natural skin color you were born with!
 If you must have some added color, use a sunless tanning lotion with SPF.